baconpaul/six-sines/doc/design.md

 are the 5 controls we need for each 'nubbin'

-With that in mind review
+With that in mind review still
-- Ratio
 - Self
 - FromTo
-- Mixer
 - Main
 -----